978-790-3457 info@metaview360.com

 We created Data Management as a Business and IT function at a 100,000-person company, which had greater than $2B in revenue, where not a single data standard had existed before.

-I have worked with many data modelers over the years and I have discovered that many of and data modelers understand and appreciate the hard sciences and embrace the human part of those disciplines.
+I have worked with many data modelers over the years and I have discovered that most understand and appreciate the hard sciences and embrace the human part of those disciplines.
 Data management became my passion and after working successively for three vendors of metadata and data management tools, I saw the importance of what we’d done in the 80s without benefit of modern metadata, ETL and BI tools.
 The underlying discipline was NOT the same as a tool.
 In fact, companies often bought tool solutions and then failed to realize the lofty vendor promises.
 In 2021 I started consulting with those kinds of companies so they could get the business benefit from their substantial tool investments.

 In 2002 I formed Metaview360.
 Metaview360 has provided a way for me to live my passion and to experience the continued awakening to the power of data through the eyes of my clients.